zpainter/iassist/content/conferences/iassist2025/_index.md

 Submissions are now closed.
 : Thank you for your submissions.
 Decisions regarding submissions were sent out by email in late January 2025.
-: Registration will open in early March, 2025.

 See you in Bristol!
 It will be the **Best.
 IASSIST.
 Ever.**